kshannn/clinics-near-me/README.md

 **Project Context**

 The _CHAS Clinic Finder_ is a mobile-responsive and interactive map developed to allow its users to easily search for CHAS clinics around Singapore.
-CHAS refers to Community Health Assist Scheme (CHAS).
-Under this scheme, eligible citizens would be able to receive subsidized healthcare treatments in the participating clinic outlets.
+CHAS refers to the Community Health Assist Scheme (CHAS).
+Under this scheme, eligible citizens will be able to receive subsidized healthcare treatments in the participating clinic outlets.

 **Organisational Goals**

-The app aims to provide a service to ease the process of users in their search for CHAS clinics through the use of current location tracking and responsive search feature.
+The app aims to provide a service to ease the process of users in their search for CHAS clinics through the use of current location tracking and responsive search features.

 **User Goals**